Billy the Artist

-Billy the Artist (BTA), real name William Miller, was an East Village-based artist whose rise to prominence came when he created the ceiling murals for RENT.
+Billy the Artist (BTA), (December 15, 1964 – January 22, 2022) real name William Theodore Johann Miller, was an American artist and writer based in East Village, Manhattan, whose rise to prominence came when he created the ceiling murals for RENT.
 He also was the artist behind Moo York Celebration, one of the cows behind the Cow Parade public art project and subsequently created cows for other cities' projects.
 The East Village was a longtime canvas of his.

+Early life

+William Theodore Johann Miller was born in Chicago, IL on On December 15, 1964.
+His father was William F. Miller, an accomplished journalist and photographer who won awards while working at the Cleveland Plain Dealer.
+His mother was Marianne Miller, a profession in social work.

+Miller spent his formative years in Cleveland.
+He enrolled in the esteemed College Conservatory of Music at the University of Cincinnati, where he obtained a Bachelor of Arts degree in 1987.